imsahiljain/hack-violet/README.md

 ## 🧠 Challenges we ran into

 ## 🏅 Accomplishments that we're proud of
+- We are very cherrished that we were able to help the womens in all the way we can.
+- There will be reduction of harrasment cases, no expiry medicine will be taken, growth of women in STEM.
 - Able to complete the project within the timeline was really challenging.
 - We are proud that we were able to work together as a team to accomplish this goal together.
 - We are also proud of the UI we made